 Where I am “from.”
 Here is our life journey narrowed down to locations.
 Santa Cruz, California > Dallas, Texas > College Station, Texas > Bay Area, California > Calgary, Alberta Canada > Bay Area, California > Hamilton, New Jersey > Peoria, Illinois.
 Phew!

 Having lived North, South, North East, West, and Mid-West, I do not consider any one place HOME.
 I have learned, sometimes through pretty painful transitions, to love the place I live.
 We are potted plants.
 Transportable.
-Sometimes I long for my California sun and a single place to call home, but that place is not a place at all I have found.
-It is a person and his name is Jesus.
+Sometimes I long for my California sun and a single place to call home, but I have found that home is not a place at all.
+It’s belonging.

 Success & Encouragement.
 My dad owned and ran a family business for most of his roughly 50 year marriage.
 His dad and brother before that ran a family business.
 My Grandma was an outgoing and successful real estate woman who managed to keep earning an income until she died at 93.
 Hard work and dedication to success is a family trait so it only makes sense that I too decided to go into business for myself.
 Success is a huge driver for me.
 But I don’t only look to my own success.
 I also love to help and encourage others in their journey too in whatever way I can.
 Whether I am just learning something new or have already mastered it, I love to pass on what I know so that others can begin to experience confidence and success right where they are.

 I love my pets.
 I’ve always been an animal person.
 I grew up with cats, birds, various rodents, dogs, fish… a veritable menagerie.
-We have a dachshund named Tuppy and two cats, Paul and Charlie (this is Chars).
+We have a dachshund named Tuppy and three cats, StanLee, Paul, and Charlie (this is Chars).

 My favorite travel destination.
 With four boys you can imagine that travel can be a bit difficult.
 But my husband and I dream of traveling to various places around the world.
-Two years ago we got to go to the #1 place on our list, Ireland.
-We LOVED it and can’t wait to go back.
+Several years ago we got to go to the #1 place on our list, Ireland.
+We LOVED it.
+We can’t wait to go to England for our 25th anniversary next year!

-The best job I ever had.
-Being a wedding photographer is high pressure stuff.
-This day happens only once and it’s my job to beautifully and artfully capture it to be treasured for years to come.
-But even as important as this job is, I have one that is of even greater gravity.
+Some of my favorite jobs.
+Being a wedding photographer was high pressure stuff.
+This day happens only once and it was my job to beautifully and artfully capture it to be treasured for years to come.
+Owning and running a small business taught me more than a classroom ever could have.
+I LOVED ALL OF IT!

-I’m a mom.
-I have four sons.
+Lastly, I’m a mom.
+I have four almost all grown sons.
 Just saying that is often enough for people to bow in reverence.
-And I will say, it’s a lot of work.
-It gets loud and messy.
-It’s a job that requires all of my heart, mind and soul at times.
-But it also is my greatest pleasure.
-(Additionally, having spent a lifetime caring for children, I have the experience needed to work with squirrelly kids… and groomsmen!)
+And I will say, it’s been a lot of work.
+Things get loud and messy sometimes.
+It’s a job that requires all of my heart, mind, body, and soul at times.
+But it has been my greatest pleasure.
 My boys are all so different and growing up to be individuals whom I would want to have as friends even if they were not my sons.
-Nothing like motherhood has quite the power to simultaneously break you and make you proud.
-I wouldn’t trade this job for anything in the world.